zemacedo99/Replication-Package/README.md

     - Rename `config_template.py` inside the search folder to `config.py`.
     - Open `config.py` and replace placeholders (e.g., `YOUR_SCOPUS_API_KEY_HERE`, `YOUR_IEEE_API_KEY_HERE`, `YOUR_EV_API_KEY_HERE`) with the respective API keys.

    **Note**: The `config.py` file contains sensitive information (your API keys) and is gitignored to ensure it isn't accidentally committed to the repository.
-Always ensure you don't manually add this file to version control.
+Please make sure you don't manually add this file to version control.

 7. **Run the Application**:
     ```bash